rysh88/sh-android/README.md

 # Get Started
 Mac
 1. Open up your `~/.bash_profile` or create a file if one doesn't exist
-2. Define add a export command for `ANDROID_HOME` and replace "USER_NAME" with your macbook username `export ANDROID_HOME=/Users/"USER_NAME"/Library/Android/sdk`
+2. Define `ANDROID_HOME` as the following and replace "USER_NAME" with your macbook username `export ANDROID_HOME=/Users/"USER_NAME"/Library/Android/sdk`
 3. Add the following lines
 ```